 Practicum provides an opportunity for students to gain work experience in settings of service to older people, facilitates networking with professionals in the field of ageing, and enhances career decisions and opportunities.
-These will include public, private and voluntary welfare sector placements.
-It is part of the student’s overall personal and professional development in gerontology education.
+Our practicum partners include hospitals, government agencies and voluntary welfare organisations.
+It is part of a student’s overall personal and professional development in gerontology education.

 Assessment and Examination

 The assessment for courses will be based on continuous assessment (CA).
 The CA component will consist of individual and group essays and projects.
 It may also include class participation, presentation, assignment, quiz and in-class tests.

-The programme is offered on both full time and part time basis and can be completed within 1 and 1.5 academic years respectively.
+Our programme is offered on both full-time and part-time basis and can be completed within 1 and 1.5 academic years respectively.

 Each course will be taught once a week for a duration of 3 hours (3 AUs).
 The classes may take place on evenings (7pm to 10pm) on Tuesday and Thursday or in the morning (9am to 12pm) or afternoon (1pm to 4pm) on Saturday.

 All classes are conducted at NTU’s main campus/One-North campus/Novena campus.